Sunday, 24 September 2017

 The CRC will focus on three key areas:

 The announcement of the Cyber Security CRC follows the federal government naming ECU as one of just two Academic Centres of Cyber Security Excellence, worth almost $1 million in funding, in June this year.

-ECU Vice-Chancellor Professor Steve Chapman welcomed news of the successful Cyber Security CRC bid.
+ECU Vice-Chancellor Professor Steve Chapman CBE, welcomed news of the successful Cyber Security CRC bid.